Xilinx/Alveo-Cards/master/debugging/source/README.rst

 .. attention::
-   In the 2021.1 version of XRT, there are new default subcommands for the xbmgmt and xbutil tools.
-For more information, see :doc:`docs/xrt-2021-1`.
+   The guide has been updated based on the new default subcommands for the xbmgmt and xbutil tools found XRT 2021.1 release and greater (:doc:`docs/xrt-2021-1`).

+   Debug support using XRT 2020.2 release and earlier can be found in this `previous release of this guide <https://github.com/Xilinx/Alveo-Cards/tree/2020.2_24Aug2021>`_.